Welcome to my diatribe of a skateboard. Volume 2!

 We made them out of a rubber conveyor belt.
 What?
 Don’t believe us?
 Smash that download button on the side to get the original vectors.
 All files are compressed to our website standard of 7-Zip.
 Inside you will find the original Inkscape SVG file, Adobe Illustrator file, and finally an Adobe PDF as well.
 These are based on the measurements of our trucks and to compensate the nature of rubber when cutting it the holes were slightly larger at 6.2mm.
 But it worked for us!

 I mean, you could spend 2-5 bucks at a skate shop.
 But since we had shark wheels the bite was real and thus we had no idea if he wanted to get risers or shock pads.
-With the help of Grandma’s CNC machine that she uses to cut up her infamous fruitcake, she sends out during Christmas.
-I decided to cut up some conveyor belts and use those instead.
+With the help of Grandma’s CNC machine that she uses to cut up her infamous fruitcake.
+I decided to fire up the machine and cut up some conveyor belt.
 The Conveyor belt we cut them from had a thickness of 5.5mm which is almost double the thickness of a normal skateboard shock-pad.
 I didn’t mind the thickness because it just means less vibration coming up to my board.
 We made a lot so if you want some of these pads to contact us and we may ship some out!
 You never know.

 Of course, you don’t need a thousand-dollar CNC machine to make your pads.
 If you just need risers a paint-bucket from home depot and a carbide cutting disc on a rotary tool will work just as fine.